PC*MILER Web gives you the ability to route to:

 When you create a Custom Place in ContentTools, you can give that Place a unique Place ID.
 That Place ID can be anything you would like—although it's often matched to a unique identifier within your company's Transportation Management System (TMS) or dispatch software.

-You can enter that Place ID in the Route window, similar to how you would enter a Custom Place name.
+You can enter that Place ID in the route card, similar to how you would enter a Custom Place name.